 and, last but not least, probably my favorite:

 ~ Volcano Pancake here on gfe.
+(Or the Apple-Cinnamon Volcano Pancake or the Blueberry Volcano Pancake.)
 This recipe seems to have so many different names.
 Whether you call it Yorkshire Pudding, German Puff Pancake, Dutch Baby, or “that wonderful thing you make” (as one gfe friend calls it), just make it and enjoy it!
 No two Volcano Pancakes are alike so don’t be surprised if yours doesn’t look like the photo below, especially since the one shown below was a “mistake.”

 I accidentally baked the pancake shown at 450F for 15 minutes versus 400F for 30 minutes.
 Thank goodness my nose told me it was done because I had no idea I had set the temperature incorrectly.
 I don’t recommend the higher temperature necessarily, but the results can turn out just fine if you’re not fully awake when you begin cooking, or even if you’re in a hurry perhaps and intentionally use the higher temperature!